Raynos/fishcake/README.md

 ## Philosophies

- - Do not `require('../')`
+ - Do not `require('../')` between layers
  - Do not have stateful requires.
+ - Do keep inter-related specs as DRY as possible.
- - Do develop endpoint folders as standalone units.
+ - Do make endpoints as standalone units where possible.
  - Do put everything in `node_modules`.
 Creating new modules is cheap, make lot's of them.
- - zero shared code (except through duplicate `node_modules`) between server, business & endpoint
+ - zero shared code (except through duplicate `node_modules`) between server, business & endpoint layers
- - lightweight static server
+ - lightweight server layer
  - 100% test coverage, it's easy, really.

 ## Hackedy hack